Do you experience unexplained headaches or anxiety?

 What is histamine intolerance?

-It’s the result of a disequilibrium of accumulated histamine and the capacity for histamine degradation.
+It’s the result of the disequilibrium of accumulated histamine and the capacity for histamine degradation.

 What are the symptoms of histamine intolerance?